-As with all IMV functions, the IMV SHOULD NOT wait a long time before returning from TNC_IMV_ReceiveMessage.
+As with all IMV functions, the IMV SHOULD NOT wait a long time (definitely not more than a second) before returning from TNC\IMV\ReceiveMessage.
 To do otherwise would risk delaying the handshake indefinitely.
 A long delay might frustrate users or exceed network timeouts (PDP, PEP or otherwise).